After an amazing vacation, many travelers come home feeling…sad. Why is this, and how do you combat the post trip slump?

 Prepare Ahead of Time

-Another tip for how to combat the post vacation slump is to prepare for your return before you even leave for vacation.
+Another tip for how to combat the post trip slump is to prepare for your return before you even leave for vacation.

 In our ultimate pre-vacation checklist we discuss everything you should do before you leave for vacation, to ensure you return to a relaxing and clean home.